Skip to content

 By default, this is derived from jwt.secret.

-The default time-to-live for session JWTs, in seconds.
+The time-to-live for session JWTs, in seconds.
+This determines how long a user stays logged in before needing to re-authenticate.

 Type: string | string[]